Fast-food restaurant: Franchising

 Many companies also adapt to their different local areas to support the needs of the customers.
 Sometimes it is necessary for a franchisee to modify the way the restaurant/store runs to meet the needs of local customers.
 As referenced in Bodey's "Localization and Customer Retention for Franchise Service Systems" article, J. L. Bradach claims that a franchise will either use the tactical or strategic local response.
 Tactical applies to accounting for hiring of personnel and suppliers as well as financial decisions to adapt to the local customers.
 Strategic applies to the specific characteristics of the franchise that will change from the basic format followed by all to fit in the local area.

 For the most part, someone visiting a McDonald's in the United States will have the same experience as someone visiting a McDonald's in Japan.
 The interior design, the menu, the speed of service, and the taste of the food will all be very similar.
 However, some differences do exist to tailor to particular cultural differences.
-For example, in October 2005 during a midst of plummeting sales in Japan, McDonald's added a shrimp burger to the Japanese menu.
-The choice to introduce a shrimp burger was no coincidence, as a 1989 study stated that world consumption of shrimp was "led by Japan."
+For example, in October 2005, amid plummeting sales in Japan, McDonald's added a shrimp burger to the Japanese menu; a 1989 study stated that global shrimp consumption was "led by Japan."

 In March 2010, Taco Bell opened their first restaurant in India.
 Because non-consumption of beef is a cultural norm in light of India's Dharmic beliefs, Taco Bell had to tailor its menu to the dietary distinctions of Indian culture by replacing all of the beef with chicken.
 By the same token, completely meatless options were introduced to the menu due to the prevalence of vegetarianism throughout the country.